-Essentially, this kind of dermatitis doesn't refer to the dandruff itself, but to the cause of it.
+Essentially, this kind of dermatitis doesn't refer to dandruff itself, but to the cause of it.
 This is a skin disorder that can show up in a variety of pets.
 Essentially, the sebaceous glands in your pet's skin begin to create too much sebum, resulting in the flakes you can see.

-In some cases, there can also be an odor that comes with the visual signs.
+In some cases, there can also be an odor that comes with visual signs.
 There can also be secondary infections that occur, such as a yeast infection or bacterial infection.

 Why Does My Cat Have Dandruff?

 There are a variety cat dandruff causes and it's worth knowing what they are.
-When the cause can be addressed, then it will cure the corresponding dandruff.
+When the cause can be addressed, then it will cure corresponding dandruff.
 It can also help to give you some ideas about what you might change to solve the problem.